skamalj/sensorstatusGCP/Readme.md

-This repo builds following architecture on GCP for identifying failed industrial sensors in real time
+This repo builds following architecture on GCP for identifying failed industrial sensors in real time.

+This is described in this [blog](https://www.kamalsblog.com/2022/01/failed-sensor-identification-gcp-dataflow-yugabyte-grafana.html)

 ![Architecture](resources/SensorGCP.png)

 ## Deploy

 * Create YCQL and YSQL tables in Yugabyte cloud instance.
-Create table script are in `resources/createyb.txt`
+Create table script are in `resources/createyb.txt`  Create your yugabye cloud accoiunt [here](https://cloud.yugabyte.com/)

 * Create DB Secrets in GCP secret Manager.
 Since credentials are same for YCQL and YSQL, code use same for both connections